AustinDale1/AustinDale1/README.md

 Projects in progress:
 Terminal-Roughly finished, need to go through and cleanup code and animations
 InfiniteSky-Working, hitboxes are being a pain so taking a break
-BibleDrillApp-React native app for android that allows people to practice, starting 12/16/2024, writing this for Georgia Baptist Bible Drill and Speakers inc. so keeping it private for now
+BibleDrillApp-React native app for android that allows people to practice, starting 12/16/2024, writing this for Georgia Baptist Bible Drill and Speakers inc. so keeping it private for now, hope to be testing on play store Fbruaryish??